Intro

 What the data are telling us

-Member States shall report on the amounts and the use of auctioning revenues since 2013 under Article 17 of the Monitoring Mechanism Regulation (MMR), following the format provided in Annex XIII of Implementing Regulation (EU) N° 749/2014.
-Those regulations have been repealed by the Regulation on the Governance of the Energy Union and Climate Action (2018/1999, Article 19) and the Implementing regulation 2020/1208 (Annex II).
+Member States shall report on the amounts and the use of auctioning revenues under the Regulation on the Governance of the Energy Union and Climate Action (2018/1999, Article 19(2)) and the Implementing regulation 2020/1208 (Annex II).

 The data shows that Member States spend most of the revenues generated by auctioning for domestic/EU climate and energy purposes and that deployment of renewable energy is the most important revenue use, followed by spending on energy efficiency and sustainable transport.
 Internationally, auctioning revenues from ETS allowances represent one of the financing streams supporting international climate finance.
 Member States channel revenues to multilateral financial, institutions and programmes (e.g. by contributing to the Green Climate Fund) or use revenues bilaterally.